TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/07 - Judges/Judges 20/Judges 20.17.md

 ---

-And the men of Israel, besides Benjamin, were numbered four hundred thousand men that drew sword: all these were men of war.
+The men of Israel, besides Benjamin, were numbered four hundred thousand men who drew sword: all these were men of war.